 Rick’s Cafe is a popular stop with first-time visitors to the area, especially at sunset.
 Families with small children are welcome, though mind them closely around the cliffs area.

 Remember to bring your swimwear, sunscreen, towel, and camera for sunsets and cliff jumps.

-Visitors should be aware that there have been reports of some travelers sustaining serious injuries from jumping off the cliffs here.
+There are reports of travelers sustaining serious injuries from jumping off the cliffs.
+Dive at your own risk.

 Rick’s Cafe is accessible to wheelchair users.